Long-term, aligned private equity

 All directors are members of this committee.

-The Board does not feel that that the establishment of either a Remuneration Committee or a Nomination Committee would be appropriate for an investment company of the Company’s current size.
+The Board does not consider that the establishment of either a Remuneration Committee or a Nomination Committee would be appropriate for an investment company of the Company’s current size.

 The Board meets at least four times a year to review the Company’s performance and operations.
 All directors attended the majority of the routine meetings convened in the last twelve months.